-The EuFoRIa data as used here are unique and well suited to better understand tree regeneration.
+The EuFoRIa data as used here are well suited to better understand tree regeneration.
 However, three aspects of these data may represent considerable limitations.
 First, we made a comparison of tree regeneration in an equilibrium state, but we cannot assess how close the forests included in the EuFoRIa dataset were to such a state.
 The data were collected in forest reserves where no management has taken place for long periods of time.
 This makes our assumption of an equilibrium between forest properties and environmental drivers more reasonable than it might appear at first sight.
-In an analysis of primeval forests at demographic equilibrium, Brzeziecki et al. (2021) found higher regeneration rates than the ones observed in the EuFoRia data.
-Thus, the overestimation of regeneration rates by the models may not be so problematic.
-Second, the data were collected for regeneration above a 7 cm threshold, thus limiting the assessment of tree regeneration to a holistic viewpoint.
+In an analysis of primeval forests at demographic equilibrium, Brzeziecki et al. (2021) found higher recruitment rates than the ones observed in the EuFoRia data.
+Thus, the overestimation of recruitment rates by the models may not be so problematic.
+Second, the data were collected for recruitment above a 7 cm threshold, thus limiting the assessment of tree regeneration to a specific point of stand dynamics.
 This constituted a hard limit based on which we can understand only some aspects of tree regeneration, which in its entirety often comprises a rather long period since seed production (Price et al. 2001).
 In reality, many environmental constraints are acting on young trees (Käber et al. 2021) that we were unable to assess.
-Yet, regeneration data with lower thresholds are simply not available in a harmonized manner across large environmental gradients.
-Third, the empirical data were collected from rather small plots, while we sampled simulated regeneration levels from 1 ha areas, which may lead to an incorrect representation of space.
+Yet, recruitment data with lower thresholds are simply not available in a harmonized manner across large environmental gradients.
+Third, the empirical data were collected from rather small plots, while we sampled simulated recruitment levels from 1 ha areas, which may lead to an incorrect representation of space.
 Even though the strategy we adopted is not ideal, it represents a common challenge when harmonizing diverse data sources originating from varied sampling strategies (Portier et al. 2022).
 It would have been extremely challenging for such a variety of models to follow a protocol where the spatial sampling size was different at each of the 200 sites, and it would have introduced additional uncertainty in the results.
-Ultimately, we need to acknowledge that the observed data represent just a snapshot of an extremely complex and stochastic reality.
-This may at least partly explain e.g. the lack of clear patterns in the simulation results along the gradients of climate water balance and degree-days.